-Divide and conquer is a recursive problem-solving approach in data structure and algorithms that divide the problem into smaller subproblems, recursively solve each subproblem, and combine subproblems solution to get the solution of the original problem.
-So, there are three parts of problem-solving using divide and conquer:
+In data structures and algorithms, Divide and Conquer is a recursive problem-solving approach that divides the problem into smaller subproblems, recursively solves each subproblem, and combines the subproblem's solutions to get the solution of the original problem.
+So, there are four steps in the divide and conquer algorithm:

-Note: Before learning this strategy, we recommend learners to explore the concept of recursion.
+Note: Before learning this strategy, we recommend exploring the concept of recursion.

 Combine: There is no need for this step.
 Think!

 Base case: When left end crosses the right end, the subarray size will be zero i.e. if (l > r), return -1.